 - Early Family Service, periodically at 5:30 PM, led by Rabbi Tobin and designed to delight our children.

 - Shabbat Services, Saturdays 9:00 AM and Mincha/Maariv at sundown.

 - Every week Rabbi Tobin teaches a variety of texts between minchah and ma'ariv on Saturday nights.
 All are welcome.

 A Home For The Heart

 B'nai Shalom offers a full range of educational and social programs for children and adults of all ages.

 One Bar or Bat Mitzvah is celebrated at a time so every one of our children has the full and undivided attention of family, friends and congregation on this most special of days.

 Men and women count equally in all our minyanim, receive aliyot, and fill leadership positions in the synagogue.

-We have an active youth program every week for all ages, led by Rena Casser, our Religious School Director.
+We have an active youth program every week for all ages, led by Rena Casser, our Religious School Principal.
 Our Students and youngest members of the congregation join the Rabbi on the bimah for the conclusion of services every week.